paulberesuita/XYZ-Admin/README.md

 **Step 3: Create app component and add it to the app module**

-In the root of your folder, create a file named "app.component.ts"
+Inside the app folder, create a file named "app.component.ts" and add the following

 **app.component.ts**
 ```